mrognor/Easy_Network/README.md

 3. The UDP server cannot send a message to the client if it has not received a message from this client before.
 This does not apply to unreliable sending of messages in rau classes
+4. Note that the maximum size of a udp packet that can be guaranteed to be sent and received is 508 bytes.
+You can send more, but then the message may not go away

 # How to choose a class
 This is a small overview of the library classes to simplify class selection